Sales Budgeting & Planning at Rummo

 Planning sales through an end-to-end process led by finance and sales managers

-With a long-standing commitment to being Italy’s finest pasta-makers, the Rummo Group recently decided to extend its use of the Board Decision-Making Platform.
+With a long-standing commitment to being Italy’s finest pasta-makers, the Rummo Group recently decided to extend its use of the Board Intelligent Planning Platform.
 With the financial closing process already led by Board, the group has further incorporated new processes relating to budgeting, planning, and sales forecasting.
 The new venture includes analysis and planning of assortments, costs, and promotions and the management of various business scenarios.
 This planning & analytics environment actively involves all the organization’s key players, including the sales force, purchasing department, logistics & distribution, marketing, HR, and management control.
-Using a combination of BI and Performance Management, native to Board’s architecture, Rummo has obtained a strategic, consolidated view of its financials and the ability to generate reports and analyses to meet the needs of all entities within the group.
+Using the Board smart planning capabilities, Rummo has obtained a strategic, consolidated view of its financials and the ability to generate reports and analyses to meet the needs of all entities within the group.

 - Industry: Food & Beverage

 - Department: Finance, HR, Marketing, Sales, Supply chain

 - Production capacity: 75k tonnes per year

 - Export: 35%

 - Employees: 200

 Pastificio Rummo started their history in 1846 in Benevento when Antonio Rummo took up the art of wheat milling before progressing swiftly into pasta production.